 - USDA Loans

-Unlike government loans, conventional loans have different waiting period requirements on deed in lieu and short sale versus foreclosure.
+Unlike government loans, conventional loans have different waiting period requirements on the deed in lieu and short sale versus a foreclosure.

-- 4 year waiting period after short sale
+- 4 year waiting period after a short sale

-- Waiting period start clock starts from the date of short sale reflected on the HUD Settlement Statement
+- The waiting period start clock starts from the date of short sale reflected on the HUD Settlement Statement

 - 4 year waiting period after the recorded date of the deed in lieu of foreclosure and/or date of sheriff’s sale